 Excessive bleeding can also result when the following occurs:

-When the vagina or cervix is torn or cut during delivery (as done during an episiotomy)
+When the vagina or cervix is torn during delivery

 When a woman has a bleeding disorder that interferes with clotting

 When intra-amniotic infection leads to infection of the uterus (called endometritis)